Tax in New Jersey: a complete guide

 Only 12 states levy estate taxes and New Jersey doesn’t have any estate taxes.
 However, this doesn’t mean that residents of this state don’t pay any estate tax whatsoever, as the federal government’s own estate tax rules still apply.

 New Jersey does, however, levy an inheritance tax.
 It’s one of only six US states with a local inheritance tax.
-How much you pay depends on the relationship between the descendants and the deceased, but it can vary from 11 to 16 percent.
+How much you pay depends on the relationship between the descendants and the deceased, but it can vary from 11% to 16%.

 New Jersey motor tax

-Cars in New Jersey are subject to sales tax at the state’s normal rate of 6.25 percent.
+Cars in New Jersey are subject to sales tax at the state’s normal rate of 6.25%.

 For gasoline and fuel, New Jersey’s taxes come to 15 cents per gallon of gas and 18 cents per gallon of diesel.